Motor control is the study of how the brain controls movements.

 Movements underpin everyday functional activities such as walking, reaching and manipulating objects.
 Our research investigates how movements are affected in children and adults with neurological conditions such as neuropathy, stroke, Parkinson’s disease, multiple sclerosis (MS) and hereditary conditions.
 Understanding how neurological conditions affect movement help us to develop and refine interventions that aim to improve movement and functional ability.

 Stroke and diabetic peripheral neuropathy are increasing due to an ageing population.
-These conditions, as well as other long term conditions affecting people of working age such as MS and hereditary spastic paraparesis, and cerebral palsy affecting children and young adults, all affect the ability to move, limiting functional ability and quality of life.
-This has a large economic burden on health and social care and earnings.
-Understanding movement disorders and translating these findings into clinical trials of interventions will help reduce the burden and impact of these long term conditions.
+These conditions, as well as other long term conditions affecting people of working age, such as MS and hereditary spastic paraparesis, and cerebral palsy affecting children and young adults, all affect the ability to move, limiting functional ability and quality of life.
+This is a large economic burden on health and social care and earnings.
+Understanding movement disorders and translating these findings into clinical trials of interventions will help to reduce the burden and impact of these long-term conditions.

 Developments in our ability to investigate movements in more real-world settings using techniques such as 3D motion analysis and virtual reality, combined with advances in robotics, means we are increasingly able to understand how neurological long term conditions affect movement and functional ability.